pingswept/me30-website/content/logistics/exercises.md

 ![Typical BJT circuit](/img/typical-bjt-circuit.png)

 ## 8. Determine pin voltages and ideal resistor value for a BJT circuit (Sep.
-27 or Oct.
-2)
+27)

 1. Fill in the table below to indicate the voltage at E, B, and C when the input is (a) at ground and (b) at 3.3 V.
 2. What is an ideal value for the current-limiting resistor?